Reds vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have a 5-4 record in games they were favored on the moneyline (winning 55.6% of those games).
+- The Reds are 6-4 in games they were favored on the moneyline (winning 60% of those games).

-- The Reds have a 55.6% chance to win this matchup based on the moneyline's implied probability.
+- The Reds have an implied moneyline win probability of 56.5% in this contest.

-- Cincinnati has combined with opponents to hit the over on the total 17 times this season for a 17-14-1 record against the over/under.
+- Cincinnati has played in 33 games with an over/under set, and have combined with its opponents to go over the total 17 times (17-15-1).

-- The Reds have had a spread set for only two contests this season, and failed to cover in both.
+- The Reds have had a run line set for only two contests this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.